cagataykiziltan/RestsharpApiClient/README.md

 # RestsharpApiClient

-Restsharp client implementation you can consume your services easily
+Restsharp client implementation by using restSharp package you can consume your services easily

 There are two solution in the repository.
 First is client, second is service.
+ ** client is your client project including connection methods to services and sample service calls ** service is sample api service to test your client

 There are four main methods in the client project.